ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 ### Type Casting

 There may be times when you want to specify a type on to a variable.
-This can be done with casting.
+This can be done with **casting**.

 Python is an object-orientated language, and as such it uses classes to define data types, including its primitive types.

-Casting in python is therefore done using constructor functions
+Casting in python is therefore done using constructor functions.

-- int() - constructs an integer number from an integer literal, a float literal (by rounding down to the previous whole number) literal, or a string literal (providing the string represents a whole number)
+- `int()` - constructs an integer number from an integer literal, a float literal (by rounding down to the previous whole number) literal, or a string literal (providing the string represents a whole number)

-- float() - constructs a float number from an integer literal, a float literal or a string literal (providing the string represents a float or an integer)
+- `float()` - constructs a float number from an integer literal, a float literal or a string literal (providing the string represents a float or an integer)

-- str() - constructs a string from a wide variety of data types, including strings, integer literals and float literals
+- `str()` - constructs a string from a wide variety of data types, including strings, integer literals and float literals

 ```{seealso}